 Michael takes pride in skillfully advocating for his clients.

 He has successfully argued numerous contested Motions and appeared as lead counsel for judge and jury trials in the Ontario Superior Court of Justice.
-He has also obtained notable decisions at the Financial Services Tribunal, the adjudicating body for Accident Benefit disputes.
+He has also obtained notable decisions at the Financial Services Tribunal and Licence Appeal Tribunal, the adjudicating body for Accident Benefit disputes.

 Michael has also successfully represented clients in various other tribunals including the Office of the Commissioner of Review Tribunal (CPP), the Workplace Safety and Insurance Appeals Tribunal and the Human Rights Tribunal.